sveltejs/kit/.changeset/two-buttons-eat.md

 '@sveltejs/kit': patch
 ---

-Add Body generic to hooks
+Add a generic argument to allow typing Body from hooks